 Why study climate change in Iceland?

 The power of nature is evident in Iceland.
 Here you’ll study the causes of climate change and its impacts on the critical environment of the Arctic and the entire planet.
 Witness the astonishing beauty of glaciers, volcanoes, fjords, geothermal fields, highlands, lava flows, rugged coastline, and waterfalls.
-On excursions to Iceland’s remote Westfjords region and Finland, you’ll see the impact of global warming on glaciers and ice sheets.
+On excursions to Iceland’s remote Westfjords region and throughout Iceland, you’ll see the impact of global warming on glaciers and ice sheets.
 Observe ground zero of climate change amidst stunning landscapes while learning about renewable technologies that can help slow the damage.

 Learn about climate models and carbon management from experts on the front lines of the fight against global warming.
 Fieldwork will introduce you to scientific methods, data collection and ethical issues related to climate research in Iceland.
 At the same time, you’ll live with an Icelandic family in Ísafjörður, a remote town of deep blue fjords and flat-topped mountains seldom visited by tourists.